SamYuan1990/CreditCardConsumptionforCOVID-19/Readme.md

 ### FlightInfoCC
 The filght Info CC is a blockchian based system, saving people travaling info.
 By date, from, to, identifier.
 Which will be used to tracking people who may be infected deal to sharing same filght.

+### HospitalInfoCC
+The hopspital Info CC is a blockchian based system, saving patient info.
+By date, location, virus, identifier.
+Which will be used to AI anaylsis and provide people identifier list.